LumoSQL/archive1-LumoSQL-on-github/README.md

 ## Dependencies

-- Either [toolbox](https://github.com/containers/toolbox) to develop in pet containers or a Fedora 30 installation
+Either [toolbox](https://github.com/containers/toolbox) to develop in pet containers or a Fedora 30 installation
-- SSH key for GitHub access

 ## Manual steps